karanacharya2003/PoemMe/README.md

-# Poetica
+# PoemMe
 <br>

 > Bytes igniting the literary passion (a beta phase model).
 <br>

-Poetica is an AI with Long Short Term Memory Network (LSTM) with over 200 cells using Recurrent Neural Networks (RNNs) that can compose Shakespeare-like poetry given the line starter and the word count needed.
+PoemMe is an AI with Long Short Term Memory Network (LSTM) with over 200 cells using Recurrent Neural Networks (RNNs) that can compose Shakespeare-like poetry given the line starter and the word count needed.
 This artificial neural net has a vocabulary of more than **3800 words** and an accuracy rate of over 80% on it’s n-grammed training dataset.

 <br>